harenderk62/RMBS-Credit-Rating/readme.md

 Additional Notes:
 Ensure you have MySQL installed and running locally.
 You can adjust database credentials and API secrets through the .env file.
-Be sure to configure CORS correctly in the frontend and backend to allow communication between them.